mspncp/gosu-wiki/To Do.md

   * COMMON\_CPP\_FILES in Rakefile should contain the headers!
   * Fix: Mouse position on Linux is always reported to be inside the window
   * Use big texture for LargeImage if possible
-  * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
   * Add better error message for missing files on Linux/FreeImage
 ## Gosu 0.9.x+
   * Redesign (see forum) drawing interface